Halifax Water

 The Halifax Regional Water Commission (HRWC), publicly known as Halifax Water, is the municipal water, wastewater and stormwater utility serving the residents of the Halifax Regional Municipality (HRM), pursuant to the Public Utilities Act.
 An autonomous, self-financed utility, Halifax Water is a fully metered water utility providing water, fire protection, wastewater and stormwater services as regulated by the Nova Scotia Utility and Review Board.

 History

-Although HRWC's present structure has existed since 1945, its creation was related to earlier events.
+Although the commission's present structure has existed since 1945, its creation was rooted to earlier events.
+The water system began in 1844 with the formation of the Halifax Water Company, a private firm under contract to the City of Halifax who hired the engineer Charles Fairbanks to survey the lakes around the city and New York engineer John Jarvis to design the system.
+It began operation in 1848, using a gravity-fed main to deliver water from the Chain Lakes and Long Lake system just west of the city to downtown Halifax where it supplied public fountains, private customers and fire hydrants.
+In 1861, after concerns about reliability following water shortages during a major fire, the water supply system was purchased by the City from the private company and operated as a public utility in one form or another for 75 years.
 As with any growing metropolis throughout the last century, the former City of Halifax had struggled to meet the ever-increasing demands of its residents for clean, safe drinking water.
-In 1861, after serious degradation, the water supply system was purchased by the City from a private company and operated in one form or another for 75 years, without ever resolving its maintenance and wastage problems.
+The system grew by adding capacity from connections to additional lakes without resolving its maintenance and wastage problems.

-Ravaged by two world wars and the Great Depression, by 1943, Halifax's water supply had deteriorated to a critical condition.
+Ravaged by environmental abuse associated with the Great Depression and two world wars, Halifax's water supply deteriorated to a critical condition by 1943.
 Responding to a government-commissioned report on the need for a complete overhaul of the system, the City, on January 1, 1945, formed the Public Service Commission (renamed the Halifax Water Commission in 1987) to operate and manage the water utility.